technion/ruby-argon2/README.md

 ## Platform Issues

-The default installation workflow has caused issues with a number of gems under this update.
+The default installation workflow has caused issues with a number of gems under the latest OSX.
 There is some excellent documentation on the issue and some workarounds in the [Jekyll Documentation](http://jekyllrb.com/docs/troubleshooting/#jekyll-amp-mac-os-x-1011).
 With this in mind, OSX is a fully supported OS.

 Windows is not.
 Nobody anywhere has the resources to support Ruby FFI code on Windows.